agoulziprod/DocsTest/readme.md

 # Welcome to The Explorer

 This is a basic documentation site to get you started using GitDocs!
 We hope you enjoy it.
-As Kanye West said:
+As Olivier  said:
-kiojenfiezfenzfeznjfnzgfezksngksgbezbgzebfgjbfgi kjbh k

-> We're living the future so
-> the present is our past.
+> Explorer, is the explorer, u k!

+ok, greate, let's jump into the next chapter